-Sevilla could be alternative to Bilbao to host Euro 2020
+Seville could be alternative to Bilbao to host Euro 2020

 Currently, there are no fans allowed into league or national team matches anywhere in Spain.

+A Basque Country region spokesman said on Friday that the local government has “not received any direct notification from UEFA” of a change of plans.

+“If they changed their opinion, and we have to see if they do, then they would inform us.
+And if they did, they would have to give us an explanation,” regional official Bingen Zupiria said.

-Other hosts for the tournament to be held around Europe between June 11 and July 11 have given assurances to UEFA that spectators will be allowed into stadiums.
+Other host cities for the tournament to be held around Europe between June 11 and July 11 have given assurances to UEFA that spectators will be allowed into stadiums.

 A UEFA decision on Bilbao is expected soon.

 Seville’s La Cartuja Stadium is a publicly owned stadium run by Andalusia’s regional government.
 The stadium, which has an athletic track around the field, can hold 60,000 fans.
+Seville’s topflight sides, Sevilla and Real Betis, each have their own stadiums in the same city.

 La Cartuja Stadium is set to host a second Copa del Rey final this month when Barcelona plays Athletic Bilbao on Saturday.
 It also hosted the delayed 2020 cup final two weeks ago, when Real Sociedad beat Athletic Bilbao.
 No fans have been allowed to attend either final.